Skip to content

 λmin=cfmin=3×1081.166×1090.257 m257 mm\lambda_{\text{min}} = \frac{c}{f_{\text{min}}} = \frac{3 \times 10^8}{1.166 \times 10^9} \approx 0.257\text{ m} \approx 257\text{ mm}

-This is firmly inside the range scanned during CISPR 32 / FCC Part 15 radiated emissions testing (which typically runs up to 6 GHz for many product classes).
-If your design has any digital clock harmonics, high-speed serial links (USB 3.x, PCIe, HDMI), or switching converters with content near 1.17 GHz, this enclosure will amplify rather than attenuate those signals.
+Now here's why this matters: 1.17 GHz sits squarely in the range scanned during CISPR 32 / FCC Part 15 radiated emissions testing, which typically runs up to 6 GHz for many product classes.
+If your design has any digital clock harmonics, high-speed serial links like USB 3.x or PCIe or HDMI, or switching converters with spectral content anywhere near 1.17 GHz, this enclosure will amplify those signals instead of attenuating them.
+You'll see a big fat spike right at the resonance, and you'll be scratching your head wondering where it came from.

 Practical Design Strategies